A Thread in Time

 “Elspeth.”

-Her mother’s voice, though gentle, carried the weight of finality.
+Her mother’s voice, though gentle, carried no room for retreat.

 The flames stirred as she drew breath, bracing herself.
 She did not turn.
 Not yet.